Goodmain/git-release-helper/README.md

-# GitHub Release Helper
+# Git Release Helper

-A simple command-line tool to help create GitHub releases from git tags.
+A command-line tool to help create releases from git tags with support for ticket tracking and CRM integration.

 ## Installation